Preserve Biodiversity

 Reducing the emissions of air-polluting substances

-TOK endeavors to reduce the emissions of sulfur oxides (SOx) and nitrogen oxides (NOx) as key substances related to air pollution and uses natural gas-based boilers with low emissions at all plants, except those that have no city gas supplies in the surrounding areas.
+TOK endeavors to reduce the emissions of sulfur oxides (SOx) and nitrogen oxides (NOx) as key substances related to air pollution; the company uses natural gas-based boilers with low emissions at all plants, except those that have no city gas sup plies in the surrounding areas.

-In 2022, SOx emissions related to production activities increased by 0.3 tons year-over-year.
-NOx emissions increased by 2.9 tons year-over-year, despite efforts that included the improvement of the operating method of power generators at the Koriyama Plant.
+In 2023, SOx emissions related to production activities decreased by 0.4 tons year-over-year.
+NOx emissions decreased by 6.5 tons year-over-year because of the reduced operating time of power generators at the Koriyama Plant.

 Monitoring soil pollution

-The TOK Group manages the risk of soil and underground water pollution by recognizing the concern that such pollution could threaten the safety and health of local residents and employees.
-In the event surveys discover soil or underground water pollution, the company rapidly discloses information and takes remedial action to ensure the health and safety of local residents.
+The TOK Group manages the risk of soil and underground water pollution by recognizing that such pollution could threaten the safety and health of local residents and employees.
+In the event surveys discover soil or underground water contamination, the company rapidly discloses information and takes remedial action to ensure the health and safety of local residents.

 Reducing emissions of water-polluting substances

-TOK set its own management standards for treating the wastewater discharged from its sites.
-The standard is stricter than the regulations, laws, and local ordinances for purifying wastewater, such as activated sludge processing, at its process wastewater treatment facilities.
+TOK sets its own management standards for treating the wastewater discharged from its sites.
+The standard is stricter than the local regulations, laws, and ordinances for purifying wastewater, such as activated sludge processing, at its process wastewater treatment facilities.
 Only water that satisfies the standards for cleanliness is released into the public water system.

-The company also periodically evaluates water quality to ensure compliance with its voluntary standards and with laws and regulations.
-In fiscal year 2022, the emissions were lower than the voluntary standards and lower than the values specified in laws and regulations.
-TOK will continue to reduce emissions by maintaining and managing its process wastewater treatment facilities so that water can be released that satisfies all applicable standards.
+The company periodically evaluates water quality to ensure compliance with its voluntary standards and with all laws and regulations.
+In fiscal year 2023, the emissions were lower than the voluntary standards and lower than the values specified in local laws and regulations.
+TOK will continue to reduce emissions by maintaining and managing its process wastewater treatment facilities so that the water released satisfies all applicable standards.

 Countermeasures against Ozone-Depleting Substances